vince-t-dev/business-admin/README.md

 yarn start
 ```

-3. Open http://localhost:3000 to view it in the browser.
-Any changes you make to the code will be automatically reflected in the browser.
+3. http://localhost:3000 should launch on your browser.
+JS/Sass changes are reflected instantly and pages scroll and refresh on devices as you work.

 4. If you want to generate the production files, change the `homepage` value from the `package.json` to the domain name that the app will be hosted on.